MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Experiments

 \textbf{Coauthor networks}: DBLP is a classic computer science bibliography network.
 Its data is publicly available\footnote{https://dblp.org/xml/release/}.
 Each author in DBLP has a unique key, which can be used as the ground truth for the UIL problem.
-In this study, the DBLP network backups of different periods, i.e.,2017-12-1 and 2018-12-1, were used as the aligned subjects in the UIL experiments.
-Following previous work \cite {16}, we select the Turing Award winner \textit{Yoshua Bengio} as the center node in each network, and then delete any nodes more than three steps away from the center.
-Besides, the size of two DBLPs is reduced by discovering network communities and repeatedly deleting leaf nodes.
-The final DBLPs also enjoy the characteristics of the power-law distribution (Figure \ref{Fig:degree}c,\ref{Fig:degree}d) and the high aggregation coefficient.
-The statistics of WD and DBLP are displayed in Table \ref{tab:datasets}.
+In this study, the DBLP network backups of different periods, i.e.,2017-12-1 and 2018-12-1, were used as target networks to be linked in the UIL experiments.
+Following previous work \cite{Li2019249}, we select the Turing Award winner \textit{Yoshua Bengio} as the center node in each network, and then delete any nodes more than three steps away from the center.
+In addition, the size of two DBLPs is reduced by discovering network communities and repeatedly deleting leaf nodes.
+The final DBLPs also enjoy the characteristics of a power-law distribution (Figure \ref{Fig:degree}c, \ref{Fig:degree}d) and a high aggregation coefficient.
+The statistics of the WD and DBLPs are displayed in Table \ref{tab:datasets}.